mpremkumar9999/Mini_Linkedin_backend/README.md

-Mini LinkedIn Platform 🧑‍💼🌐
+🚀 Mini LinkedIn Platform 🧑‍💼🌐
-A minimal social networking platform built with the MERN stack that allows users to register/login, create and view posts, connect with other users, and manage profiles—similar to a basic version of LinkedIn.
+A minimal social networking platform built with the MERN stack that allows users to register/login with OTP, create and view posts, manage their profiles, and connect with other users — similar to a basic version of LinkedIn.

 📌 Features
-User Authentication (Email-based with OTP)
+✅ Email-based Registration with OTP

-JWT-based Login
+🔐 JWT-based Authentication

-User Profiles (Name, Email, Bio)
+👤 User Profiles (Name, Email, Bio)

-Public Post Feed (Create, Edit, Delete, View)
+📝 Public Post Feed (Create, Edit, Delete, View)

-Suggested Connections & Network List
+🤝 Suggested Connections & Network List

-Profile Page with user’s posts
+🔍 Search Posts by Content

-Responsive Layout using MUI
+🧑‍💻 View Other Users' Profiles and Posts

-Search Posts by Content
+📱 Responsive UI using Material UI (MUI)

 🛠 Tech Stack
 Frontend
 React + Vite

 React Router DOM